RealClearwave/inm/README.md

 # inm

-inm is an open source integrared Japanese learning environment powered by flutter.
+inm (Stands for 'Inm is Not Moji') is an open source integrared Japanese learning environment powered by flutter.